A Human-Centric Take on Model Monitoring: Conclusion and Discussion

 We highlight a \textit{perceived challenge} regarding the technical requirements of a model monitoring system.
 Interviewees described the challenge for an ML monitoring system to possess a super-set of the technical capabilities of different ML systems it monitors.
 However, we note that to monitor inputs, outputs, and other characteristics associated with a deployed model, a monitoring system does not need to execute the model and can instead take the production logs associated with the model as input.
 Thus, the model monitoring system may not need the technical infrastructure to run the model itself, and can instead focus on the \textit{tools and techniques for prediction of distribution shifts}.
 This understanding influences the design decisions for monitoring systems and we thus highlight that model monitoring systems may be designed in a model-agnostic manner.
 This also points to the caution required in analyzing human-centric desiderata where perceived challenges by practitioners, who may not necessarily be experts in ML, may stem from misconceptions about the system functionalities.

+We also note that inferring a user's cognition is currently an active area of research~\cite{akula2022cx, shergadwala2022does,wu2022inferring}.
+While some human-centric requirements may point to the user's desire to be ``understood" by a system in real-time, it is currently not practically feasible to so.
+Further, several studies have highlighted the limits of human oversight and the challenges that arise when attempting to build tools that enable people to monitor technological systems (e.g., see \citet{perrow1999normal} and \citet{green2022flaws}).
+Thus, we need to be aware of the limits in the ability to build model monitoring tools and interfaces that actually satisfy the human-centric requirements stated by the interviewees.

 We acknowledge that our analysis is limited based on the inputs of only thirteen practitioners.
-Future work includes conducting surveys and analyzing perspectives on model monitoring from a broader population of the ML practitioner community.
-Moreover, we encourage MLOps practices to formalize design frameworks for ML monitoring systems that are cautiously informed by human-centered desiderata.
+However, the interviewees are ML practitioners with deep knowledge of ML systems in their respective domains and extensive experience of ML model monitoring systems.
+Hence, we were able to obtain and analyze human-centric requirements and challenges from a practical viewpoint based on our interviews.
+More broadly, we encourage MLOps practices to formalize design frameworks for ML monitoring systems that are cautiously informed by human-centered desiderata.